 Do you remember the years when it seemed like homework was a part of your daily routine?
-For many of us with kids diving into homework for the first time, it may bring up some old feelings from our own school days.
-I used to love it up until middle school when having to complete homework for six classes seemed overwhelming.
+For many of us with kids, diving into homework for the first time may bring up some old feelings from our own school days.
+I used to love doing schoolwork at home up until middle school when having to complete homework for six classes seemed overwhelming.
 Besides that, I was interested in everything that impacted pre-teens, like gossip and crushes.
 That seemed more important than keeping up with homework.

-So it should come as no surprise when our kids have a hard time with homework.
-Maybe they prefer to do something else.
+So it should come as no surprise when our own kids have a hard time with homework and act like they’d prefer to do anything else.
 Perhaps, they struggle with focusing at home or understanding a subject.
 Not to mention some subjects are taught differently today, so it can also be tough for parents to help with homework.

 It may feel easier for them to protest than to admit why they dislike homework.
-This can feel frustrating for you.
-Whether their protests look like throwing temper tantrums or simply refusing to do it, we talked to teachers Aimee Scott (third grade) and Krista Luedtke (sixth grade) to share seven tips that’ll help you get your kids interested in homework!
+This can feel frustrating for you as the parent.
+Whether their protests look like throwing temper tantrums or simply refusing to do the work, we talked to teachers Aimee Scott (third grade) and Krista Luedtke (sixth grade) and they shared six tips that’ll help you get your kids interested in homework.

 Communicate with your kid’s teacher

 Scott and Luedtke agreed it’s important to discuss any concerns you notice with your child’s teacher.
 “The first thing to do is talk to your child’s teacher and let them know your concerns,” said Scott.
 If they’re refusing to complete homework, Luedtke said, “It may be that your child is getting plenty of class time to complete their work but may not be using it wisely.”
-If that’s the case, Scott said sometimes teachers would give out alternate assignments.
+If that’s the case, Scott said sometimes teachers would give out alternate assignments if that might help inspire a kiddo to complete homework.
 Or some teachers offer partial or full credit for showing the work, even if the answer isn’t correct.